expectedbehavior/eb-patches/README.md

 already since it doesn't have any meaning otherwise

 1. Object
-	* `in?` - this is intended to be used in situations where you might use `.include?` -- and is in fact just calling it under the covers
+	* `in?` - this is intended to be used in situations where you might use `.include?` -- and is in fact just calling it under the covers.
+If you are using this with Rails 3.1+, you don't need this patch.

 ## Contributing